Copilot in Claude Code

 * **Claude Code** installed and available as `claude` in your terminal

-* Your **organization's customer domain** - Only for BYOC (bring your own cloud) customers.
-Contact your DataFlint admin if you don't know this.
+* Your **organization's customer domain** — only for BYOC (bring your own cloud) customers.
+Contact your DataFlint admin if you do not know it.

 ### Installation